 - Jackson College will contact the Supervisor or Manager of the ultrasound lab to learn if they are willing to commit to hosting a JC student for a sonography program.

 - This facility will be asked to enter into an Education Agreement with Jackson College.
 (This process is handled by the Allied Health Office and Jackson College’s Legal Affairs Office).

 Please download the DMS Advising Fact Sheet (pdf), print a copy, sign the last page, and return it to Student Services, or fax it to 517.796.8631.

-Due to the State Authorization Reciprocity Agreement (SARA), at this time we cannot offer online courses and/or clinical externships in the following states: California, Florida and Massachusetts.
+Due to the State Authorization Reciprocity Agreement (SARA), at this time we cannot offer online courses and/or clinical externships in California.
 If you can only attend a clinical externship (a requirement of all DMS programs) in the states listed above, and you are unable to relocate to a participating SARA state, you will be unable to complete a degree in any of our DMS program offerings.
 If you are willing to relocate to a SARA member state, please contact the Allied Health office at 517.768.7007.

 California is now the only state that does not participate in SARA.